michaelpj/plutus/example/README.md

 # You must run `code` from within the nix shell in order for Haskell IDE Engine to work correctly
 code
 ```

+## NixOS

+This directory also includes a `configuration.nix` file which can be used in a NixOS installation.
+This makes sure the correct system libraries are available as well as adding the Haskell IDE Engine cachix nix cache.
+This `configuration.nix` file can be used on a clean NixOS installation and everything will just work.

+You can use this to easily setup a Virtual Box VM:

+1. download the VirtualBox appliance from https://nixos.org/nixos/download.html
+2. import the appliance
+3. before starting the VM make sure you give it plenty of memory, 6Gb should be plenty
+4. start the machine
+5. run `sudo -i` with password `demo`
+6. replace `/etc/nixos/configuration.nix` with the file in this directory
+7. run `nixos-rebuild switch`
+8. run `exit` to get back to the demo user shell